Pupil Premium Vision statement

 - how it has made a difference to the attainment of disadvantaged pupils.

-The lead member of staff for PPG is Mr Power (Deputy Headteacher)
+The lead member of staff for PPG is Mr Power (Assistant Headteacher)

 The lead governor for PPG is Mrs Sarah Fernon